AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 - Revised Section 4.2 to align with the current MongoDB schema, incorporating Mongoose for schema validation, middleware-based lifecycle management, and automated referential integrity.
 - Revised Section 4.4 to include Firebase Cloud Messaging (FCM) for real-time notifications and live updates, enhancing user engagement and responsiveness.
 - Revised Section 3.2 "Participate in PotLuck" use case to clarify the flow, incorporating group creation, invitations, and real-time updates.
+- Revised Section 4.8 to replace the previous recipe ranking algorithm with a stable matching algorithm for Potluck, ensuring group-based recipe selection optimizes overall satisfaction and resolves conflicting preferences dynamically.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.